 On April 10, 1834, a fire at the LaLaurie mansion in New Orleans, Louisiana, leads to the discovery of a torture chamber where enslaved workers are routinely brutalized by Delphine LaLaurie.
 Rescuers found a 70-year-old black woman trapped in the kitchen during the fire because she was chained up while LaLaurie was busy saving her furniture.
 The woman later revealed that she had set the fire in an attempt to escape LaLaurie’s torture.
 She led authorities up to the attic, where seven slaves were tied with spiked iron collars.

 After Delphine LaLaurie married her third husband, Louis LaLaurie, and moved into his estate on Royal Street, she immediately took control of the large number of slaves used as servants.
-LaLaurie was a well-known sadist, but the mistreatment of slaves by the wealthy and socially connected was not a matter for the police at the time.
+LaLaurie was a well-known sadist, but the mistreatment of enslaved workers by the wealthy and socially connected was not a matter for the police at the time.

-Apparently her Southern neighbors had some standards when it came to the treatment of slaves, because a mob gathered in protest after learning about LaLaurie’s torture chamber.
+Apparently her Southern neighbors had some standards when it came to the treatment of enslaved people, because a mob gathered in protest after learning about LaLaurie’s torture chamber.
 She and her husband fled by boat, leaving the butler (who had also participated in the torture) to face the wrath of the crowd.

 Although charges were never filed against LaLaurie, her reputation in upper-class society was destroyed.
 It is believed that she died in Paris in December 1842.